AyishaSandiford/yogawithme-pp1/README.md

 ![Contact form](docs/screenshots/Screenshot-contact-form.png)

  - Hidden Pages
-    - Once the contact form is correctly fill-out, the feedback-page will appear thanking the customer for their feedback/message.
+    - Once the contact form is correctly filled out, the feedback-page will appear thanking the customer for their feedback/message.
     - This page takes the same page structure as the contact us page, but with the feedback page content.

 ![Feedback Page](docs/screenshots/Screenshot-feedback.png)